Email FacebookTwitterMenu burgerClose thin

 Child Tax Credit

-The Child Tax Credit was expanded for one year in March 2021 by the American Rescue Plan, providing $3,600 per qualifying child age 5 or younger and $3,000 per qualifying child ages 6 to 17.
+The Child Tax Credit is a federal tax break for families with children or dependents under the age of 17 at the end of the year.
+The credit was temporarily expanded for one year in March 2021 under the American Rescue Plan, providing $3,600 per qualifying child age 5 or younger and $3,000 per qualifying child ages 6 to 17.

-For someone to be eligible for this credit, the modified adjusted gross income (AGI) must be under $400,000 if the parents of the children file jointly and $200,000 for any other person filing.
-Joint filers of 2021 taxes can claim the full credit with an AGI beneath $150,000, under $75,000 for single filers and less than $112,500 for heads of household.
+For someone to be eligible for this credit, their modified adjusted gross income (MAGI) must be under $400,000 if they file jointly with their spouse or $200,000 for any other person filing.

 Additional requirements to qualify for the child tax credit include that the person filing must have provided at least half of the child’s support in the calendar year, and the child must have lived with the person filing for at least half the year.
 There are some exceptions to this rule, and it is best to discuss the child tax credit with a tax advisor.